Patrick Gwynne: Vista Point (1970)

 In the late 1960s, Gwynne's quantity surveyor, Ken Monk, asked him to design a summer house in West Sussex on a strip of land overlooking the Channel.
 This house was Vista Point, completed in 1970, and designed to take full advantage of the site.

 External picture of Vista Point on the coast in West Sussex.
 Designed by Gwynne for his quantity surveyor Ken Monk in 1969.

 Gwynne designed Vista Point to entirely overlook the garden.
-The house has few side windows.
+The house has a few side windows.
 Bingham writes: “The house is planned with an hourglass shape, narrowing to a 'waistline' for the staircase core.
 The roof echoes the undulating walls, sliding from the front to the rear like a giant wave.
-Gwynne chose building materials, many of them man-made, to withstand the sea-front climate.”
+Gwynne chose building materials, many of them man-made, to withstand the seafront climate.”

 He did not complete any major buildings after the end of the 1970s, working more as an advisor on restorations and extensions.

 Grovewood (1968)

 Grovewood was a house designed by Gwynne situated on the Wentworth Estate, Virginia Water, Surrey.
 It was designed for a chemical engineer and his family and had a floor plan of 1900 square feet, in a tri-form configuration consisting of a central area with three uniform arms.
-It incorporated several features seen in The Homewood including movable room dividers, floor to ceiling glazing and strategically placed narrow windows.
+It incorporated several features seen in The Homewood, including movable room dividers, floor-to-ceiling glazing, and strategically placed narrow windows.
 It was sold in 1982 and then again in 1994, when it was subsequently demolished and redeveloped.